fmachta/weightwatcherAI/README.md

 flutter pub get
 ```

-3. Create a `.env` file in the root directory and add your OpenAI API key:
+3. Create a `.env` file in the root directory and add your Gemini API key:
 ```
 OPENAI_API_KEY=your-api-key-here
 ```